wsmd/eslint-config/README.md

 }
 ```

-_Note that if you are extending the `prettier` configuration, `prettier` must be installed as a dev dependency as well._
+Note that some of configurations require other dependencies to be included in your project as well (npm does not allow optional peer dependencies).
+For more information, please refer to the documentation of each configuration below.

 ## Configurations

 ### `@wsmd/eslint-config/base`

-This configuration is an extensions of Airbnb JavaScript Style Guide targeted for JavaScript projects without React or TypeScript.
+This configuration is an extensions of the Airbnb JavaScript style guide targeted for JavaScript projects without React or TypeScript.
 It also serves as the base configuration for some of the other configurations included in this package.

 Under the hood, this configuration extends: